climatepolicyradar/knowledge-graph/docs/docs/users/style-guide.md

 Definitions should be based on the best available evidence, and should be supported by [references](#references) where possible.

-### Also avoid information that is likely to change
+### Should also avoid information that is likely to change

 As above, words and phrases like "current", "expected", or "last year's" in the definition will eventually need to be changed.
 We won't always be able to catch these changes in time, so we should endeavour to write definitions which will _remain_ true.